Skip to content

 • la bang dape la bol.The bat hits the ball.

-3. Otherwise the patient becomes the subject.
+3. Otherwise the patient becomes the subject and the clause type becomes intransitive.

 • la bol dape.The ball is hit.